Mary Galloway

-Mary Galloway is a Canadian film director, writer and actor from the Cowichan Nation.
+Mary Galloway is a Canadian film director, writer, and actress from the Cowichan Nation.
 She is best known for her web series Querencia.

+Early life

+Born in 1991, Mary Galloway grew up in Qualicum Beach and is of mixed-Cowichan and settler descent.
+She is the granddaughter of the late Cowichan Tribes Chief Dennis Alphonse.

+She attended a 2-year intensive acting program at New Image College of Fine Arts in Vancouver before the start of her film career.

 Career

 Galloway is a graduate of the Director's Lab at the Canadian Film Centre.
 Her debut short film, Unintentional Mother, premiered at the Whistler Film Festival.
 She was recognized as a 2017 TIFF Rising Star.
 In 2021, her web series, Querencia, premiered on APTN Lumi in Canada and on Revry TV globally.